paolino/tasty-bdd/README.md

 * A type constrained language to express
   *  *Given* as ordered preconditions or
-  *  *GivenAndAfter* as oredered preconditions with reversed order of teardown actions
+  *  *GivenAndAfter* as oredered preconditions with reversed order of teardown actions (sort of resource management)
   *  One only *When* to introduce a last precondition and catch it's output to be fed to
   *  Some *Then* tests that will receive the output of *When*
+* Support for do notation via free monad for composing _givens_ and _thens_
-* One interpreter for IO
+* One pure interpreter for any monad
-* One driver for Tasty test library
+* One driver for amazing [tasty] (https://github.com/feuerbach/tasty) test library,  monad parametrized
-* Support for --fail-fast flag which will not execute the teardown actions of the failed test
+* Support for tasty --fail-fast flag which will not execute the teardown actions of the failed test
-* A rudimentary form of value introspection to show the differences on equality failure `@?=`
+* A sophisticated form of value introspection to show the differences on equality failure from [tree-diff](https://github.com/phadej/tree-diffdifftree) package

 ## Background